brianmhess/expensivest/README.md

 The table schema is:

 ```
-CREATE KEYSPACE IF NOT EXISTS exp WITH replication =
+CREATE KEYSPACE IF NOT EXISTS expensivest WITH replication =
     {'class': 'SimpleStrategy', 'replication_factor': '1'};
 ```
 ```
-CREATE TABLE IF NOT EXISTS exp.expenses(
+CREATE TABLE IF NOT EXISTS expensivest.expenses(
     user TEXT,
     trip TEXT,
     expts TIMESTAMP,